-I would definitely recommend Mari Kondo’s book, ‘The Life Changing Magic of Tidying’ in order to develop your skills in decluttering and to help you understand some of the common resistances that we have to doing it.
+I would definitely recommend reading Mari Kondo’s book, ‘The Life Changing Magic of Tidying’ in order to develop your skills in decluttering and to help you understand some of the common resistances that we have to doing it.
 Make some space-time for joy to arise in your life.
 Namaste.

-Meditative Practice – Connecting with Intuition
+Meditative Practice – Concentrating on Suffering

 Embracing the Tragedy & Comedy of Life

 Stories are a fundamental part of the structure of the Universe, without them the world wouldn’t make sense.
 If we can learn to experience the world as one of the characters in the story of the Universe, it gives us more space around experiencing the moment.
 It becomes easier to find joy in our flaws and to experience challenges as part of what makes the story interesting.
 This helps us move away from the concepts of right and wrong and more towards enjoying the ride and responding creatively.